SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/04-State.md

 After mounting the component we can modify the state as we wish.

-Also we can save the state object to a database and retrieve this object later when we need it.
+Also, we can save the state object to a database and retrieve this object later when we need it.

 We can only modify the state of a component from inside the component.